tortoise/aerich/README.md

 ## Introduction

-Aerich is a database migrations tool for Tortoise-ORM, which is like alembic for SQLAlchemy, or like Django ORM with it\'s own migration solution.
+Aerich is a database migrations tool for TortoiseORM, which is like alembic for SQLAlchemy, or like Django ORM with it\'s own migration solution.

 ## Install